discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 <Divider text="Providing Boons"/>

 <Card title="Standard Boons">
 + <Boon name="Quickness"/> will be provided by using <Skill name="Mantra of Solace"/> (which triggers <Trait name="Liberators Vow"/> every 7 seconds) and <Skill name="Mantra of Potence"/>.
-Keep 2 charges of <Skill name="Mantra of Solace"/> to provide <Boon name="Aegis"/> and use it evrey time you go back to 3 charges.
+Keep 2 charges of <Skill name="Mantra of Solace"/> to provide <Boon name="Aegis"/> and use it every time you go back to 3 charges.
 You can use <Skill name="Mantra of Potence"/> down to 0 charges whenever you are stacked with your group.
 + <Boon name="Might"/> comes from different sources. <Skill name="Empower"/> is a big source of <Boon name="Might"/> and should be used off-cooldown whenever you are on Staff and on the group.
 Using <Skill name="Tome of Justice"/> Skill 4 and blasting it with <Skill name="Holy Strike"/> will also grant <Boon name="Might"/> and give others the option to also blast additional <Boon name="Might"/>.
 Using <Skill name="Mantra of Potence"/> as mentioned above will also contribute to <Boon name="Might"/> generation.
 + <Boon name="Fury"/> will be provided through <Skill name="Symbol of Vengeance"/>.
-Make sure to use this off-cooldown when on the Axe weapon set while peopel are stacked together.
+Make sure to use this off-cooldown when on the Axe weapon set while people are stacked together.
 Try to use this skill 2 times before swapping to Staff.
 + <Boon name="Swiftness"/> mainly comes from <Skill name="Symbol of Swiftness"/>.
 Make sure to use this whenever you are on Staff.
 + <Boon name="Regeneration"/> will be provided through <Skill name="Mantra of Lore"/> when equipped.
 You can use it similarly to <Skill name="Mantra of Solace"/> and keep 2 charges for condi cleanse while providing some <Boon name="Regeneration"/> whenever it goes back to 3 charges.
 + Some <Boon name="Protection"/> can be provided through <Skill name="Shield of Judgment"/>.
 This is your only reliable source of <Boon name="Protection"/> as you do not want to use <Skill name="Tome of Courage"/> just for the <Boon name="Protection"/> from Skill 5.